jonathangranskog/lykta/README.md

 This project uses CMake version 3.12 or higher for building.
 Everything should work automatically on Windows and Linux (not tested), but on OS X some additional work is necessary.

+The project requires Embree to be installed on the computer and discoverable by CMake.
+Follow the installation instructions at: https://embree.github.io/downloads.html

 Clone the repository using Git
 ```
 git clone --recursive https://github.com/jonathangranskog/lykta.git